You are listening to the Sean Hannity Radio Show Podcast.

 And since he's been on the program, I actually did a lot of research, and he's right.

-The president probably next week is going to use the administrative powers of deregulation, and he's going to allow states to create a competitive environment which is going to open the door to not only cooperatives like Josh Umber in Wichita, but also the health care savings accounts, the two big ideas that were never discussed the last time we were all debating health care.
+The president probably next week is going to use the administrative powers of deregulation, and he's going to allow states to create a competitive environment, which is going to open the door to not only cooperatives like Josh Umber in Wichita, but also the healthcare savings accounts, the two big ideas that were never discussed the last time we were all debating health care.

-So uh all of this is good.
+So all of this is good.

-Some of the taxes leave, most of them stay, otherwise, and in terms of those of you that are pro-life, well, that is gonna end up in a separate area of government and funding, and that means that it will be subject to the hide protection provisions as it relates to pro-life monies.
+And in terms of those of you that are pro-life, well, that is going to end up in a separate area of government and funding.

 So that's actually a good thing.

-So those are two things that we have going in our favor, and then I think that it's an opportunity to at least begin the process of undoing Obamacare.
+And then I think that it's an opportunity to at least begin the process of undoing Obamacare.

 Now, I'm not supporting it fully.

-And that's why we had Randon yesterday.
+And that's why we had Rand on yesterday.

 I'm sure everybody in this audience, except if you're in school or you're younger, how many times have you done a deal where you shake somebody's hand?

-What you say you mean.
+What you say, you mean.

 What you mean, you say.